dvera/riskreport/index.md

 ## A Note on Disease Definitions

 Some diseases are defined by comparing specific biomarker levels to established thresholds.
-For example, type 2 diabetes is typically diagnosed if Hemoglobin A1C levels are at or above 6.5 percent.3 In this case, a risk ratio is no longer meaningful, given that the likelihood someone is diagnosed with such a disease is nearly 100 percent if their biomarker value passes that threshold.
+For example, type 2 diabetes is typically diagnosed if Hemoglobin A1C levels are at or above 6.5 percent.<sup style="font-size: 0.35em;">3</sup> In this case, a risk ratio is no longer meaningful, given that the likelihood someone is diagnosed with such a disease is nearly 100 percent if their biomarker value passes that threshold.
 However, for the purpose of this guide, values are provided for such biomarkers regardless of these definitions, to maintain consistency and show data trends.